azubala/AZConstraintsRegister/README.md

 	return self;
 }
 ```
-You also use the variable bindings macro for registering metrics and subview, check the section [NSDictionaryOfVariableBindings](#nsdictionaryofvariablebindings) to see how the register handles those bindings.
+You can also use the variable bindings macro for registering metrics and subview, check the section [NSDictionaryOfVariableBindings](#nsdictionaryofvariablebindings) to see how the register handles those bindings.

 Now you can enjoy the register simplicity, just add VFL constraints to the view between calls of `beginUpdates` and `endUpdates`: